 Part 2 of Virtual Screenings + Live Discussion series, cosponsored with the Bender JCCGW, was an online screening from June 3-7 of 3 student films from the Ma’aleh School of Film & Television in Jerusalem

 Following these 3 very distinct short films, each with its own unique insight and artistic approach, we had an enlightening online discussion with the director of Ma'aleh, Neta Ariel.

 The Jerusalem Academy of Music and Dance presents

 Rick Baitz's Master Class on "Composing for the Screen."

-Though we can’t be in Jerusalem for composer Rick Baitz's master class as we had originally planned, we are thrilled that he will still teach an abbreviated version online to the students at the Jerusalem Academy of Music and Dance on May 7.
+Though we couldn't be in Jerusalem for composer Rick Baitz to teach the master class we had originally planned, we are thrilled that he taught an abbreviated version online to the students at the Jerusalem Academy of Music and Dance on May 7.

 A Unique Virtual Experience

 The backStorygroup normally takes professionals, film students, and music students on cultural trips to Israel where American film students can share and engage with Israeli film students.
 Since we can’t currently take such a trip, we thought it would be a good time to bring Israeli student films to you.
 We were delighted to partner with the Bender JCC of Greater Washington to share some of that with you via the limited American screenings of two Israeli films: Reflections, written and directed by Yael Bibelnik, with score by Sapir Matityahu, and Upper Lip, written and directed by Shiri Cohen.